 Interested in visiting Umbria, but not sure where to start?
 Spoleto is one of Umbria’s jewels.
 A small ancient hilltop town in the south of Umbria, perfect for your first taste of Umbria.

 An easy escape from the crowds of Rome.
 Spoleto is an Umbrian hilltop town worth exploring.
-It’s full of Roman and Medieval architecture and is surrounded by beautiful scenery.
+It’s full of Roman and Medieval architecture and is surrounded by green hills.

 And just an hour and a half north of Rome by train or two and a half hours from Florence.

 At its core Spoleto is a medieval town full of Roman monuments.
 The Cathedral, or Duomo, of Spoleto is in my top 3 duomo’s in Umbria.
 Assisi being the first and Orvieto and Spoleto battling for second.
 The piazza, or square, is worth the visit alone.

 It was even where the wealthy ancient Romans went to escape the summer heat.

 Spoleto is blessed with the only Unesco heritage sites in Umbria, celebrates with an international arts festival in July and is overflowing with wonderful restaurants serving local olive oil, truffles and cured meats.

 Herman Hesse is quoted saying that: “Spoleto is the most beautiful discovery I made in Italy […], there is such a wealth of beauty almost unknown, mountains, valleys, forests of oaks, monasteries, waterfalls! “